 13. Let the Force Be With You

-Enjoy a distinctive interactive experience at Rancho Obi-Wan, a 9,000-square-foot nonprofit museum that was officially recognized by Guinness World Records in 2014 as the world's largest private collection of Star Wars memorabilia.
+Enjoy a distinctive interactive experience at Rancho Obi-Wan, a 9,000-square-foot nonprofit museum that was officially recognized by Guinness World Records in 2014 as the world’s largest private collection of Star Wars memorabilia.
 Exhibits explore the interaction of Star Wars and popular culture, and the immense changes in technology over the decades.
 The Star Wars Arcade offers a chance to play vintage video games and pinball machines, all set on free play.
-Be sure to plan ahead, as this facility on the outskirts of Petaluma is open by appointment only.
-Friday tours are led by Head of Docents Lucas Seastrom, and Saturday tours are led by owner Steve Sansweet.
+Be sure to plan ahead, as this facility on the outskirts of Petaluma is open by appointment only, for docent-led tours.

 Cartoonist Charles “Sparky” Schulz, creator of the beloved “Peanuts” comic strip, lived and worked in Sonoma County from 1969 until his death in 2000.
 The 8,000-square-foot Charles M. Schulz Museum in Santa Rosa celebrates the cartoonist’s life, his characters, and the impact Charlie Brown and the gang made worldwide.
 Next door to the museum you’ll find Snoopy’s Home Ice (also known as the Redwood Empire Ice Arena), where you can strap on ice skates and glide, or enjoy hot chocolate and other snacks in the Warm Puppy Café.
 The nearby Snoopy’s Gallery & Gift Shop sells all things Peanuts.
 If you want to round out a family-friendly adventure, visit the highly interactive Children’s Museum of Sonoma County, located just down the street from the Schulz museum.

 The arts flourish throughout Sonoma County, and what better way to spend a rainy day than happily exploring some of its many galleries and museums.
 The Sonoma Valley Museum of Art in the town of Sonoma demonstrates that a small Wine Country community can bring in exhibits that rival its big-city counterparts.
-The Art Museum of Sonoma County in downtown Santa Rosa presents national and international shows of modern and contemporary art; its collection features artists who have lived and worked in Northern California.
-The 222 Paul Mahder Gallery presents world-class contemporary art in the largest (at 8,500 square feet) single-story gallery in California – and it's just one of some two dozen art galleries within walking distance of the Healdsburg Plaza.
-To learn all the options, check our arts listing in our Calendar of Events.
+In addition to local history displays, the Museum of Sonoma County in downtown Santa Rosa presents national and international shows of modern and contemporary art; its collection features artists who have lived and worked in Northern California.
+The Paul Mahder Gallery presents world-class contemporary art in the largest (at 8,500 square feet) single-story gallery in California – and it’s just one of some two dozen art galleries within walking distance of the Healdsburg Plaza.
+To learn all the options, check our arts listings in our Calendar of Events.

-Even if it's pouring down rain, you can stay dry while shopping brand-name stores and restaurants at the indoor, two-story Santa Rosa Plaza Mall in downtown Santa Rosa, or the more 60 specialty shops and restaurants in the indoor Coddingtown Mall in northern Santa Rosa.
+Even if it’s pouring down rain, you can stay dry while shopping brand-name stores and restaurants at the indoor, two-story Santa Rosa Plaza Mall in downtown Santa Rosa, or the more than 60 specialty shops and restaurants indoors at Coddingtown in northern Santa Rosa.
 If the rain lightens a bit, you can explore the upscale boutiques, restaurants, and cafés in the open-air Montgomery Village Shopping Center in eastern Santa Rosa, or hunt for bargains in the open-air Petaluma Village Premium Outlets.
 For even more options, read our round-up of where to go Shopping in Sonoma County.